Phone: WA: +54 9 3814 45-9254

 • Consulate sends payment instructions.

-• Applicant pays the TIE 24H processing fee (USD 80 in US consulate case).
+• The applicant pays the TIE 24H processing fee (USD 80 in the US consulate case).

 • Send payment confirmation and transaction number to the Consulate.